Residence Hall Policies and Procedures

 Residents with vehicles must obtain a parking permit from Parking Services Office (Administrative Building A123) to park on campus.
-Residents are assigned to Lot R near campus housing, 24 hours a day, and 7 days a week.
-Residents may also park on main campus weekdays between 7:00p.m. – 7:00 a.m. the next day and any time on the weekends.
+Residents are assigned to Lot R near campus housing 24 hours a day.
+Residents may also park on main campus weekdays after 5:00p.m. – 7:00 a.m. the next day and any time on the weekends.

 For information about guest parking, contact Parking Services or the Office of Housing and Residence Life.

-Guest parking permits are available after 5pm at the Lodge (Community Building).
+Guest parking permits are available after 5pm at the Community Building.
 They are good for one weekday night or for two consecutive weekend nights.